-The objective of this program announcement is to create a highly competitive partnering opportunity to accelerate the completion an IND or IDE filing with the Food and Drug Administration (FDA) and initiate clinical trial start-up with a promising stem or progenitor cell-based treatment that addresses an unmet medical need.
-CIRM expects projects under this program to advance rapidly into the clinic and to be accomplished within 18 months.
+The objective of this program announcement is to create a highly competitive partnering opportunity to accelerate the completion of a clinical trial for a promising stem or progenitor cell-based treatment that addresses an unmet medical need.

 Under this program, CIRM will act not only as a funding agency, but will also devote significant internal resources and leverage its external team of world-class subject matter experts to actively advance the project.
 The result of a successful application will be the formation of a true partnership that both accelerates the program and gives it the greatest opportunity for success.